 Tours are led by trained docents and last approx. 45-60 minutes.
 Please email Grace Faoro at firstname.lastname@example.org in advance to reserve a specific time for your tour and number of guests.
 Walk-ins are always welcomed!

 April 16: 1pm & 2pm

 May 7: 1pm & 2pm

 May 21: 1pm & 2pm

 July 23: 1pm & 2pm

 Plaque designating Holy Trinity's landmark status appears at entrance to Cathedral.

 Holy Trinity Cathedral was designed by renowned architect, Louis H. Sullivan.
 It was listed on the National Register of Historic Places in 1976 and designated an official City of Chicago Landmark in 1979.
 It's been named one of Chicago's Most Interesting Churches by CBS 2 Chicago and included in Chicago Magazine's Insider's Guide to Ukrainian Village: 15 Great Things to Do.

 Our restoration efforts for the 115+ year old cathedral building are ongoing.
-Recent work has included restoration of the stained glass windows, chandelier and the dome.
+Recent work has included restoration of the stained glass windows, chandelier, the dome, exterior stucco and concrete.
 We would not be able to complete this work without donations from visitors and friends.
 We express our sincerest gratitude to everyone who has donated to support these efforts.